 Federal Student Work Experience Program

-Please note: Between October 29 and November 4, the inventory will be updated and will not be available.
+Please note: Between October 7 and 27, 2013, the inventory will be updated and will not be available to hiring managers.

 The Federal Student Work Experience Program (FSWEP) is the primary vehicle through which federal organizations can recruit secondary school, CEGEP, college, technical institute and university students for temporary jobs.